Cat Vaccines – The Benefits

-Cat vaccines are available in most developed countries and having your cat vaccinated should be high on your priority list when you home a new cat.
+Cat vaccines are available in most developed countries and having your pet vaccinated should be high on your priority list when you bring home a new kitty.
 Why?
-Because the very fact that you have chosen to give a cat a home means that you care and to care means preventing your cat catching and suffering from some nasty illnesses, many which can kill.
+Because the very fact that you have chosen to give a cat a home means that you care.

-The cost of vaccination is not as much as you may think.
-Once your cat has had their initial dose, the following years all they require are boosters which are a lot cheaper.
-Also the cost far out ways the cost of medical treatment it would cost you if your cat became sick.
+The cost of cat vaccinations is not as much as you may think.
+Once your pet has had their initial dose, the following years all they require are boosters which are a lot cheaper.

 What Diseases Can I Vaccinate My Cat Against?